EnergyExemplarNorthAmerica/Python-PLEXOS-API/Input Files/README.md

 # 1. api_exploration.py

-Review the methods available in the DatabaseCore class from PLEXOS7_NET.Core.
+Review the methods available in the DatabaseCore class from PLEXOS_NET.Core.
 DatabaseCoreMethods.txt contains the PLEXOS 8.1R02 version of this output.

 # 2. enum_listing2.py